Lykaksparsz/StarSwap/README.md

 ## Liscensing:

-StarSwap currently does not have a liscense.
+StarSwap uses the GNU General Public License (Version 3), which can be found [here](http://www.gnu.org/licenses/).

 ## Credits

-Built from scratch by [Wisty](https://github.com/wistlyr), with much love to the [DFS Community](http://steamcommunity.com/groups/Dispenz0rsFunServer), and with help from the [/r/undertale Discord](http://discord.gg/undertale) .
+Built from scratch by [Wisty](https://github.com/wistlyr), with much love to the [DFS Community](http://steamcommunity.com/groups/Dispenz0rsFunServer), and with help from the [/r/undertale Discord](http://discord.gg/undertale).